flippe3/thesis/README.md

-# Thesis
+# Framework for efficient model-agnostic learners (EMAL)
-Framework for efficient model-agnostic learners
+A framework to create a meta-learning model that is guided using superposition, self-distillation and curiosity with the goal of having a compressed model.